-A couple of weeks ago I installed a product called EZ Snap exterior RV window shades on several of our Keystone Cougar fifth wheels windows.
-Rather than do the review right away I wanted to live with the product a little while.
-This way we could experience the shades over time during our day to day RVing life and see how they performed in different lighting conditions.
+A couple of weeks ago, I installed a product called EZ Snap exterior RV window shades on several of our Keystone Cougar fifth wheels windows.
+Rather than do the review right away, I wanted to live with the product for a little while.
+This way, we could experience the shades over time during our day-to-day RVing life and see how they performed in different lighting conditions.

 The EZ Snap company sent me out an approximately 6′ by 7′ roll of the shade material and plenty of mounting hardware.
 I was able to cover our large rear window and two smaller slide-out room windows for the review.
 The way our RV is currently situated we get the late afternoon and evening sun pouring in from the rear.
 A perfect testing ground for the shade.

 Disclaimer: Although I received no monetary compensation for my review, I did receive a free review sample of the EZ Snap RV window shades courtesy of ezsnapdirect.com – Ray

 You can view my full installation post for in-depth details.
 Overall I found it extremely straightforward.
 So far the hardware has worked as advertised.
 I loved not having to alter the RV sidewalls by drilling or screws.
 The last thing I want is more ways for water to get in.

 The 3M (VHB) stick-on adhesive studs have remained firmly attached to the RV sidewall.
 My impression is they will be there for the long haul.
 I’ve used similar adhesives to mount bubble levels with good results over time.

 The plastic snaps hold the shade material well, even in heavy winds.
 They push on with a positive snapping action and are easy to unsnap with the provided removal tool.
 The only negative I can say about this method of attachment is it can be a little tedious if you need to remove the shade often.